 The Standard for Responsible Mining is an integral piece of the IRMA certification system.
 It outlines a set of best-practice requirements that were developed and are being revised through multi-stakeholder processes.
 IRMA encourages mining companies to adhere to these responsible mining practices, and to demonstrate compliance by participating in IRMA's independently verifiable responsible mining assurance system.

 A first draft of the Standard was released for public comment in July 2014.
-A revised draft of the Standard for Responsible Mining was released on 5 April 2016 for a second round of public review and comment.
-Feedback will be accepted until 30 June 2016.
+A second draft of the Standard for Responsible Mining was released in April 2016.
+The IRMA Secretariat is now working on revisions to the Standard based on stakeholder input.

 View the current draft IRMA Standard for Responsible Mining (v.2.0, April, 2016)